-Get expert advice for your situation from one our car finance sherpas to see how we can help you with your next car loan.
+Get expert advice for your situation from one of our car finance sherpas to see how we can help you with your next car loan.

-If you decide to buy a car, you’ll generally get a car loan for a specific amount which must be paid back in regular installments over an agreed loan term.
+If you decide to buy a car, you’ll generally get a car loan for a specific amount which must be paid back in regular instalments over an agreed loan term.
 You are required to pay back the full loan amount, even if the car goes below the value of the loan.

 Leasing a car means that you will simply be borrowing the car from the financial lender who ultimately takes responsibility for the loan.
-A novated lease is a three way agreement between you, your employer, and a financial lender.
+A novated lease is a three-way agreement between you, your employer, and a financial lender.
 The residual value at the end of the lease can lower the lease cost, and you may have more options at the end of the lease term.

 What are the tax benefits of a novated lease?

 If you decide to go with a novated lease, you will usually make payments from your pre-tax salary which will reduce your taxable income, meaning more money in your net pay.

 By leasing a car, you won’t have to worry about repairs or wear and tear on the vehicle as you will generally have the option to return it or trade it in for a newer model.
 If you do need to maintain your car, you can pay for this from your pre-tax income as well.

 Not only that, if you do need to maintain your car, a novated lease allows you to pay for your car and associated running costs such as petrol and maintenance from your pre-tax salary.
 This is managed by your employer and reduces your taxable income.